Arthur Ling: Career

 Ling began his career as a planner at London County Council in 1936 before joining the modernist practice of Maxwell Fry and Walter Gropius in 1937.
 At the beginning of the Second World War, he became structural engineer at the City of London Corporation before returning to the county council in 1941 where he helped to prepare the County of London Plan.

 In 1955, he became City Architect and Planning Officer for Coventry.
 Following several part-time positions at the Hammersmith School of Art and UCL, Ling was appointed Professor and Head of Nottingham University’s Department of Architecture in 1964.
 In that capacity, he created the Runcorn new town masterplan and the world's first bus rapid transit system, the Runcorn Busway, while sketching on the back of an envelope.

 Political views

-Ling joined the Communist Party as a student and, following a visit in 1939, stayed on in the USSR to study Soviet town planning.
+Ling joined the Communist Party as a student, and following a visit in 1939, stayed on in the USSR to study Soviet town planning.
 He was active in the Society for Cultural Relations with the USSR after the Second World War and was a founder member of the Society for Anglo-Chinese Understanding in 1965.

 Personal life and death

-He married Marjorie Tall on 22 April 1939 with whom he would have one son and three daughters.
+He married Marjorie Tall on 22 April 1939 with whom he had one son and three daughters.
 He died on 20 December 1995 at his home in Helmdon, Brackley, Northamptonshire.